isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 - A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore).
 - A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (the certificate must be issued by an authorised COVID-19 testing facility designated by the government of the country/region the traveller is departing from.)
 The certificate should also be in English or accompanied by an English translation.
 - Proof of return transportation arrangements to depart from Singapore (e.g. air, train and bus return ticket).
 Travellers arriving by air who do not produce a return air ticket during pre-boarding checks may be refused boarding.
+- A mobile device with the TraceTogether app already downloaded or proof of rental of TraceTogether- compatible device in Singapore.

+Traveller who does not have any of the above may be refuse boarding by the airline.
+For traveller who do not have mobile devices that can download the TraceTogether app, please refer to Question 25.

 <div id="covid19"></div>